Probot: Production and style

 On the album, Grohl teamed up with heavy metal vocalists from 1980s and 1990s bands who influenced his musical tastes while he was growing up.
 Similar to 1995's Foo Fighters, Grohl wrote all of the music and performed most of the instrumentation.
 Each track on the album features a different lead singer including Lemmy, Max Cavalera, King Diamond and Tom Warrior.
 Grohl described the sequencing as "like a compilation tape that I would have made as a kid."

 Only Lemmy and Wino visited Studio 606 to record, with all the others sending tapes from studio to studio until the album was finished.
 Soundgarden guitarist Kim Thayil plays additional guitar on two tracks thanks to Kasper, who had brought the Probot tapes to Seattle and they attracted Thayil's interest.
 Grohl was pleased with the addition as Thayil had more experience with lead guitars, while Grohl was "more about the riff and the rhythm".
 A bonus track titled "I Am The Warlock" was provided by comedian/actor/musician Jack Black.
-According to Black, who described the song as "a homage to 'Iron Man.'" after Grohl approached him regarding writing lyrics, his spouse Tanya Haden suggested "it should be about a fucked up relationship," so Black made it about a warlock.
+According to Black, who described the song as "a homage to 'Iron Man.'" after Grohl approached him regarding writing lyrics, Black's wife Tanya Haden suggested "it should be about a fucked up relationship," so Black made it about a warlock.

 Grohl also approached death metal legend Chuck Schuldiner of Death to contribute to Probot.
 However, Schuldiner was struggling with brain cancer and was unable to be involved despite the efforts of Grohl and others to raise funds for his medical treatment.
-Grohl also attempted to get Slayer's lead singer Tom Araya on the album, but he was unable due to scheduling conflicts.
-To replace him, Grohl invited Kurt Brecht from D.R.I.
+Grohl also attempted to get Slayer's lead singer Tom Araya on the album, but scheduling conflicts prevented collaboration.
+Grohl subsequently invited Kurt Brecht from D.R.I.
 Grohl mentioned he and Sweeney had discussed and considered a lot of different singers, including the retired Jeff Becerra of Possessed, Chuck Billy from Testament, Pantera's Phil Anselmo, and the vocalists from Kreator, Destruction, Hirax and Candlemass.
 Sweeney vetoed Unleashed's Johnny Hedlund, who at the time was rumored to be a Nazi sympathizer.

 In a 2007 interview for Guitar World magazine, Grohl was asked about the future of Probot.
-He explained that the idea behind Probot was to choose his favorite vocalists that inspired him when he was a teenager.
-Grohl said that he does not think that he will do it again, because he does not want to go outside of that idea.
+He explained that the idea behind Probot had been successfully realized and he doubted it would continue in any form.